C

 ** see notes below on how these are paid for

-WMT - Western Mediterranean Terms (Plus Expenses)
+MT - Western Mediterranean Terms or "Plus Expenses"

 (The standard on most Motor Yachts)

-Hire of the yacht, it's insurance and it's inventoried equipment, bedding, towels, cleaning supplies, crew wages & crew meals.
+Hire of the yacht, it's insurance and inventoried equipment, bedding, towels, cleaning supplies, crew wages & crew meals.
 Fuel, marina fees, guest's meals & beverages, guest communications costs (cell, satellite, internet), local taxes, airport transfers, crew gratuity**.

-EMT - Eastern Mediterranean Terms
+EMT - Eastern Mediterranean Terms with Half Board

 (Common in Greece, Turkey, Croatia)

-CT - Caribbean Terms
+CT - Caribbean Terms "All Inclusive" *

-tandard in the Caribbean on Most Sailing yachts under 100 feet)
+(Common in the Caribbean on Most Sailing yachts under 100 feet)

 Same as EMT, plus daily snacks and dinner meals, and Standard Ship's Bar.
 Private Marina fees, vintage wines or unusual bar requests, Scuba Diving fees, airport transfers, crew gratuity **.